Community Admin

 Chat Operations

-/chatcan create direct messages, private groups, hub channels, and event channels from one shared creator.Hub -> Admin -> Chatis the durable roster view for hub channels.Event -> Admin -> Chatis the durable roster view for event channels, including rename, disable, and restore actions.Event -> Admin -> Settingsnow only controls the event-wide chat switch.- Managers can help with operational channel setup, but wider hub governance such as member-role changes, branding, and join policy still stays with owners and admins.
+/chatcan create direct messages, private groups, hub channels, and event channels from one shared creator.Hub -> Chatis the durable roster view for hub channels, with owner/admin management controls on the page itself.Event -> Admin -> Chatis the durable roster view for event channels, including rename, disable, and restore actions.Event -> Admin -> Settingsnow only controls the event-wide chat switch.- Managers can help with operational channel setup, but wider hub governance such as member-role changes, branding, and join policy still stays with owners and admins.

 Payments Readiness For Paid Tickets